Ah, São Paulo.

 If this will be your first time in Brazil, check out my Brazil Trip Planning guide as well as my guide to avoiding taxi scams in the country.

 Inspired by this article about the best day trips from São Paulo?
-Then save it to your Pinterest or share it with friends!
+Then share it with friends!